wolandark/wim/README.md

 You can use Vim as you normally would and gradually learn about the features of Wim's config, and the plugins it comes with.

+Check out the [wiki](https://github.com/wolandark/wim/wiki) which has more information than the integrated wiki and will be updated more regularly.

 Any time you feel lost, remember `:Cheat40` and `:Maps` are your best friends, after the wiki of course 😉.